Trese Judd Art

 17. Naturalism

-Naturalism is an art style that aims to depict objects and figures as they appear in real life, with a focus on accuracy and attention to detail.
+Naturalism is an art style that aims to depict objects and figures as they appear in real life.
+More specifically, there tends to be a focus on accuracy and attention to detail.
 This style emerged in the 19th century as a response to the idealized and ornamental styles that predominated in previous centuries.
 One of the most famous naturalist painters is Gustave Courbet, who was a major player in the movement’s development.
-He championed the idea of representing individuals and landscapes in their raw, unadorned form, even if it went against traditional ideas of beauty.
+He championed the idea of representing individuals and landscapes in their raw, unadorned form.
+He wasn’t concerned with whether or not doing so meant going against traditional ideas of beauty.
 Other notable naturalist painters include Jean-Francois Millet, Édouard Manet, and John Constable.

 18. Neoclassism